Medicare Advantage plans: same Medicare, different options

 Customers with Medicare Advantage plans may not buy Medigap.

 Prescription Drug Coverage

 Original Medicare customers must purchase a separate Prescription Drug Plan (PDP) from a private insurance company if they wish to obtain coverage for prescription drugs.
 This is known as Medicare Part D.

-Most Medicare Advantage plans that include coverage of prescription drugs.
+Medicare Advantage plans can include coverage for prescription drugs.
 These are called Medicare Advantage Prescription Drug Plans (MA-PD).
-If you enroll in a Medicare Advantage plan that does not include prescription drug coverage, you cannot purchase a Prescription Drug Plan from another company.
+If you enroll in a Medicare Advantage plan that does not include prescription drug coverage, you cannot always purchase a Prescription Drug Plan from another company.
 If you do, you may be disenrolled from your Medicare Advantage plan and reenrolled in Original Medicare.

-Original Medicare covers services that are deemed medically necessary and does not include dental, vision or hearing care.
+Original Medicare covers services that are deemed medically necessary and does not include dental, vision or hearing benefits.

-Some Medicare Advantage plans include coverage for extra services such as dental, vision and hearing.
-Medicare Advantage plans are not allowed to charge more than Original Medicare for certain services like chemotherapy, dialysis and skilled nursing facility care.
+Some Medicare Advantage plans include coverage for extra benefits such as dental, vision and hearing.

 This table will help you easily identify some of the differences between Original Medicare and Medicare Advantage plans:

 |Medicare premiums, deductibles, copays or coinsurance and potentially an additional premium that is specific to the plan

 |Only medically necessary services to treat a disease or condition